whoownsphilly/wop-web/README.md

 The easiest way is to use docker.
 Simply run `docker-compose build` to build the docker container the first time.
 Then whenever you want to run the servers, run `docker-compose up web`.
 This will create two docker services: `django` and `web`. `django` is the backend and will default go to port 8000. `web` is the yarn server which will default go to port 8080.
 You can change the ports by updating the DJANGO_PORT or YARN_PORT env vars, I highly recommend .envrc files using [direnv](https://direnv.net).

+It is suggested to also do `docker-compose up django` which will show the logs from the django side.

 ### Directly
 To run directly, you need to do the following:
 ```
 yarn install
 pip install -r requirements.txt
 ```
-You can still use `yarn serve` and `./django_serve.sh`.
+You should then use `./frontend.sh` and `./backend.sh`.
 These will default to port 8080 and port 8000 respectively, but can also be set by `YARN_PORT` and `DJANGO_PORT` envirionment variables.

 Front-End Frameworks